Family Medicine Emergency Medicine

 All Thursdays in the program are protected throughout the year, including during off-service rotations, to provide value-added emergency medicine teaching.
 Academic days include weekly Grand Rounds (attended typically by over 100 resident and staff physicians) presentations which are provided by both residents and staff.
 The academic full days are shared and done in conjunction with the FRCP residency, which is considered a major advantage of the program.
 Residents are mentored and supported by senior residents in the Royal College residency.

-- Tintinalli Rounds and formal exam preparation curriculum: formal reading schedule, monthly formative exams, and quarterly in-person simulated mock oral exams, curated by our in-house exam experts to maximize success for the CCFP-EM examination.
+1. Formal written and oral exam preparation is a focus of the Calgary CCFP-EM program.
+This is accomplished with a formal reading schedule, monthly formative written exams, and quarterly in-person or virtually simulated mock oral exams, curated by our in-house exam experts to maximize success for the CCFP-EM examination.

-- CCFP-EM ECG rounds: taught by an ECG expert, approximately bi-monthly.
+2. CCFP-EM are exposed to more complex ECG topics via ECG small groups, which are taught by an ECG CCFP-EM staff expert, approximately bi-monthly.

-- POCUS curriculum: includes standard "EDE1" equivalency course, scanning days (where needed), as well as advanced POCUS teaching to cover common topics such as gallbladder, lung, DVT, etc. All residents are offered the opportunity to complete their CPOCUS Independent Practitioner designation at no cost if desired.
+7. POCUS curriculum: includes standard "EDE1" equivalency course, scanning days (where needed), as well as advanced POCUS teaching to cover common topics such as gallbladder, lung, DVT, etc. Every effort is made to offer CPOCUS Independent Practitioner designation at no cost if desired.

-- Longitudinal Preceptor: Each resident is paired with a longitudinal preceptor who will work with them at least 2 to 3 shifts per ED block, providing them with mentorship, feedback, and advocacy as the resident traverses through a challenging and demanding fellowship year.
+9. Longitudinal Preceptor: Each resident is paired with a longitudinal preceptor who will work with them at least 3-4 shifts per ED block, providing them with mentorship, feedback, and advocacy as the resident traverses through a challenging and demanding fellowship year.

 Scholarly Project and Grand Rounds